jariperttunen/eughgsummary/USAGE.md

 ## Examples

 See `eughgsummary.slurm` for examples for each of the tree python scripts.
-In general the `-h` option for python scripts gives help for command line arguments.
+The `-h` option for python scripts gives help for command line arguments.

 ## Python virtual environment